PedroMagar/MISA-O/README.md

 **LK**: Link was demoted to be replaced by a more versatile "Swap Configuration", now it's possible to enable auto-increment when reading/writing from/to memory with the advantage of also be able to secure a known working state for the functions.

-**Branches**: Planned to be based on ra0, under some consideration it was changed to immediate value.
-Because of the small quantity of registers this seems more reasonable, but could be changed back to utilize ra0.
+**Branches**: Planned to be based on RA0, under some consideration it was changed to immediate value.
+Because of the small quantity of registers this seems more reasonable, but could be changed back to utilize RA0.

 **SS/SA & CFG**: SS and SA was initially designed for quick register swapping, this design was adjusted to allow partial swaps respecting **W** (useful for endianness control).
 To complement this, **CFG** now supports immediate loading, easing state management and reducing register pressure. **SA** remains a full 16-bit swap for address manipulation, as partial swaps provide little benefit in this context.

 **Multiply**: The area/power cost of a hardware multiplier is high for this class of core, and the **base opcode map is full**.
 Comparable minimal CPUs also omit MUL.
-Software emulation (shift-add) handles 4/8/16-bit cases well — especially with *CEN* and *CC* — so the practical impact is low.
+Software emulation (shift-add) handles 4/8/16-bit cases well, so the practical impact is low.
 But there is a plan to create an extension (CFG reserved = 1) that will replace non-mandatory instructions by new ones, like **MAD**, DIV, Vector MAD or other arithmetic operations.
 The idea behind having MUL instruction is to keep open the possibility of an implementation that could run DOOM.

 **CSR Bank (Control & Extensions)**: To support richer control, debugging and future extensions, MISA-O also reserves space for a small CSR bank (up to 16 × 16-bit registers, 32 bytes total), exposed via optional `CSRLD`/`CSRST` instructions that reuse RACC/RRS opcodes in LK16 and use their immediate nibble as index.
 This CSR bank can host core control bits, extended interrupt state or configuration for the MAD profile and other vendor-specific features, without bloating the baseline register file.
 As with the arithmetic extensions, CSR access is initially treated as a custom/optional feature to be prototyped and validated before being committed to the core specification.